multilogin-marketing/multilogin-marketing/README.md

 A browser fingerprint is a combination of data points — screen resolution, fonts, time zone, language settings, browser version, and dozens more — that platforms use to identify your device.
 Sharing fingerprints across accounts is one of the most common reasons accounts get linked.

-Multilogin's browser profiles each carry a unique Chromium-based fingerprint built from 50+ parameters.
+Multilogin's browser profiles each carry a unique Chromium-based fingerprint.
 Every profile looks like a completely different device to any website or platform.
-And for mobile accounts, cloud phones use genuine Android hardware identifiers — real parameters, not spoofed ones.
+And for mobile accounts, cloud phones use genuine Android hardware identifiers, real device parameters.

 ---